-25 genius ways to fine-tune Spotify
+25 best Spotify tips and tricks: genius ways to fine-tune Spotify

 2) Narrow your search

 Simply typing an artist name into the search box can deliver too many results to count.
-But you can focus your search laser by using the term “year:” then entering a range like “1990-1994”.
-You can also use modifiers like “and”, “or” and “not” for specifics like collaborations.
+But you can focus your search laser by using the search tag “year:” then entering a range like “1990-1994”.
+Other tags to try include “genre:” and “label:”, and you can also use modifiers like “and”, “or” and “not” for specifics like collaborations.

-Who knew that typing 'Jay Z+Chris Martin' and 'R Kelly+Celine Dion' would produce search results?
-Admittedly they're not good results, but at least you now have the power!
+Who knew that typing “Jay Z+Chris Martin’ and ‘R Kelly+Celine Dion” would produce search results?
+Admittedly not good results, but at least you now have the power!

 3) Go offline

-Streaming can eat through your data, so take advantage of Spotify’s download feature whenever you're on Wi-Fi.
-In the mobile app, hit the slider next to 'Available Offline' on a track, album or playlist and it’ll save to your phone.
+Streaming can gobble through your mobile data, so take advantage of Spotify’s download feature whenever you’re on Wi-Fi.
+In the mobile app, hit the download icon next to a track, album or playlist and it’ll save to your phone or tablet.

 This is a super-handy feature when travelling abroad, but on long trips remember that you’ll need to connect your phone to Spotify’s servers every 30 days to keep offline mode working.